f-iturburu/Daux_challenge/readme.md

 ### Configuration

 The application requires an API base URL specified in appsettings.json or as an environment variable ApiBaseUrl.
-For production deployments on Render, set this variable in the Render dashboard.

 ```JSON
 {